raymondwcs/claudia/booking/README.md

 ```
 1. Replace value of `mongourl` variable in [app.js](app.js) with your MongoDB Atlas connection url.
 1. Install app dependencies: `npm install`
 1. Ensure the app is working fine before deploying it to AWS.
-Test the app by submiting the following RESTful request to retrieve a booking document.
+Test the app by submiting the following RESTful request to read a booking document.
 ```
 curl -X GET localhost:8099/api/booking/BK002
 ```